DSchau/css-in-js-training/content/proposal.md

 This course is intended to alleviate any misinformation around the concept of CSS in JS, while also laying bare the foundation upon which CSS in JS was laid, why it matters, and the incredible things these techniques can do for an application.

-The course will begin by first defining what CSS in JS _is_ and what it _is not_  and will then shift into the drawbacks of CSS.
+The course will begin by first defining what CSS in JS _is_ and what it _is not_.
 From this foundational perspective, we can then construct the argument for why CSS in JS exists and what problems it’s intending to solve.
 From this point forward, we’ll deep dive into how it solves these problems and specifically some “real world” examples of some solutions to common problems that CSS in JS can solve cleanly and clearly.
-We’ll finish with advanced features like server side rendering, theming support, and even some brief demonstrations of native mobile CSS in JS (e.g. React Native).
+We’ll finish with advanced features like server side rendering, theming support, and even some brief demonstrations of native CSS in JS (e.g. React Native).

-The course is intended to be consumed in "bite size" videos, each of which is approximately 5 minutes or so.
-In its entirety, the course should contain about a max of about 1.5 hours of pure content.
+The course is intended to be consumed in "bite size" videos, each of which is approximately 5 minutes.
+In its entirety, the course should contain approximately 3 - 4 hours of content.

 ## Who is the learner?
 What do they know?
 What don’t they know?